What you need to know!

 Having all these different agencies can be confusing and there is a proposal to combine the two main agencies, BART and MUNI.
 As it is several metro stations across San Francisco operate both BART and MUNI services and you can combine journeys using different systems pretty easily, especially if you use a Clipper Card (more on that below).

-SO WHICH TRANSIT AGENCY DO I USE?
+SO WHICH TRANSPORT AGENCY SHOULD I USE?

 If you're arriving at either San Francisco International or Oakland Airports or staying in Berkeley or Oakland, for example, you'll need to use BART.
 It's a quick and easy option, as BART mostly operates a turn-up and go service, with trains arriving every 2-8 minutes at the busier stations.